Lechia Gdańsk: A decade in the second division (1972–1982)

 From the 1978–79 season the leagues were changed from a Northern and Southern group to Eastern and Western groups.
-The change didn't initially impact the club, with Lechia finishing in 3rd place, missing out on promotion by a single point for the second successive season.
+The change did not initially impact the club, with Lechia finishing in 3rd place, missing out on promotion by a single point for the second successive season.
 Lechia also went on a cup run, playing Gryf Słupsk, Wielim Szczecinek, Widzew Łódź, and Unia Tarnów on their way to reaching the quarterfinals.
 Lechia lost in the quarterfinals to eventual runners-up Wisła Kraków.
 Lechia's fortunes in the II liga did start to change, and after narrowly missing out on promotion in four of the last five seasons, the club found themselves slipping down into mid-table finishes the next two seasons.
-6th and 7th-placed finishes in seasons where Lechia nearly won, drew and lost the same amount of games each time saw the club looking far less competitive and saw the departure of talismanic midfielder Zdzisław Puszkarz in 1981.
-It was evident in 1981–82 that Puszkarz, a lifelong Lechia fan and a player who had been seen as too good for the second tier for many years, hugely contributed to the clubs fortunes and was irreplaceable for the team on the pitch.
+6th and 7th-placed finishes in seasons where Lechia nearly won, drew and lost the same number of games each time saw the club looking far less competitive and saw the departure of talismanic midfielder Zdzisław Puszkarz in 1981.
+It was evident in 1981–82 that Puszkarz, a lifelong Lechia fan and a player who had been seen as too good for the second tier for many years, hugely contributed to the club's fortunes and was irreplaceable for the team on the pitch.
 Lechia fell to 14th after winning only 6 of their 30 games, scored only 19 goals, and ended up 7 points from safety.
 Lechia were relegated to the third tier, this time without any star players or big names to help the club out.